History of Naturopathy: Everything You Need to Know

 • Balanced nutrition improves energy levels

-• Natural sleep cycles enhance recovery
+• Natural sleep cycles support recovery

-• Stress management improves emotional health
+• Stress management improves emotional stability

-• Regular detoxification supports immunity
+• Detoxification supports immunity

-• Mind-body practices enhance clarity and focus
+• Mind-body practices improve focus and clarity

 Conclusion